watson/opsgenie-node/README.md

 The OpsGenie module can emit the following events:

-* **error** - If something goes wrong while communicating with OpsGenie, an error event is emitted (note: if no listener is added, OpsGenie will not emit this event, but will instead log to STDERR);
+* **error** - If something goes wrong while communicating with OpsGenie, an error event is emitted *(note: if no listener is added, OpsGenie will not emit this event)*
 * **heartbeat** - For every heartbeat sent to OpsGenie, the response JSON object is emitted